Here's what you get when you study abroad with CEA in Florence:

 Florence is world-renowned for its luxury paper products; lucky for you, local artisans are happy to share their techniques and know-how.
 A master craftswoman will help you create a handmade paper box or journal to remind you of your time in Florence.

-It can be easy to skim the surface of Florence… but we want you to dig deeper to discover more of our city’s spaces, stories, and best-kept secrets.
-Authorized guides take you to places off the beaten path to see and experience the real Florence.
+It can be easy to skim the surface of Florence… but we want you to dig deeper to discover more of our city’s spaces, stories, history and reality.
+Authorized guides take you to places off the beaten path to see and experience the real Florence and organized meetings with locals will help you learn about its citizens.

 Your academic performance in Florence is of great importance to us.
 To ensure that you have as many resources available as possible, this tour is designed to familiarize you with Florence’s libraries.
 Pull out your books and join your local peers at the library!